-It is unlawful for anyone in Washington, D.C. to engage in prostitution or to solicit for prostitution.
-“Prostitution” means a sexual act or contact with another person in return for giving or receiving a fee.
+“Prostitution” is defined as a sexual act/contact with another person in exchange for money.
 According to this definition, both the person offering the services and the person receiving the services could be convicted of the offense.
 “Soliciting for prostitution” is defined as inviting, enticing, offering, persuading, or agreeing to engage in prostitution.

-D.C. police effectuate the “sting” in a number of ways.
-Sometimes the “decoy” — a female undercover officer posing as a prostitute — approaches people at a traffic light or gas station.
-As soon as there is any discussion of sex in exchange for money, backup officers move in to make the arrest.
-More recently, D.C. police have luring the “john” to a hotel room through Craigslist, the Backpages, or a social media site.
-The undercover officer confirms the arrangement and then steps into the bathroom to “get into something more comfortable.”
+In other instances, D.C. police lure the “john” to a hotel room through Craigslist or some other social media site.
+The undercover officer confirms the arrangement and steps into the bathroom to “freshen up.”
 The backup officers then burst into the room to make the arrest.
-Police use a hidden camera to record the entire interaction.
+Police use a hidden camera to record the interaction.

 People who are not eligible for a DPA might be able to participate in a Deferred Sentencing Agreement (DSA).
-The difference between a DPA and DSA is that in a DSA, the defendant is also required to plead guilty to the offense in order to participate.
-The court refrains from entering the guilty plea and sentencing the defendant over the four-month period.
-If the defendant successfully completes the terms of the DSA, the court allows the defendant to withdraw the guilty plea and the prosecution dismisses the charges.
-If the defendant fails to complete the terms during the prescribed time period, the judge enters the guilty plea and proceeds to sentencing.
+According to this voluntary agreement between the government and defendant, the defendant agrees to waive his right to trial and to plead guilty to the offense.
+However, instead of proceeding to sentencing, the government provides the defendant with the opportunity to complete an agreed upon set of conditions (typically community service).
+If the defendant completes these conditions successfully, the government allows him to withdraw the guilty plea and dismisses the charges.
+If the defendant fails to abide by his end of the agreement, the court will enter the guilty plea into the record and sentence him accordingly.